You know that you want a career change. You have known it for a long time, but the prospect of doing it is daunting.

 Resumes and cover letters these days are no longer read by potential employers but rather scanned.
-There are so many applicants for jobs that that is all potential employers have time to do.
+There are so many job applicants that all potential employers have time to do.

 Make your resume and cover letter succinct and to the point, very clearly highlighting your skills and experience.
-Use dot whacks not full sentences for easy scanning.
-Put your most relevant skills near the top of your resume as many employers don’t get more than a quarter of the way down the page before they move on.
+Use dot whacks, not full sentences, for easy scanning.
+Put your most relevant skills near the top of your resume as many employers don’t get more than a quarter down the page before they move on.

-Never, ever, ever indicate anywhere that you are lacking skills.
-You might be but you don’t need to tell your potential employer before it is absolutely necessary, if ever.
+Never, ever, ever indicate anywhere that you lack skills.
+You might be, but you don’t need to tell your potential employer before it is necessary, if ever.

 Don’t hold back.
 Apply for any jobs that interest you.
 There are so many job applicants these days that it might take some time before you get a callback.
 Or not, because your resume is awesome!

 Another important thing to do is reach out to your contacts.
 The best way to get an interview is through a personal recommendation.
 So use those contacts.
 That’s what they are there for.